AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes: Introduction

 \section{Introduction}

 Light attenuates exponentially underwater with propagation distance~\cite{akkaynak2018revised,yu2022udepth} due to two physical characteristics of light: \textit{scattering} and \textit{absorption}.
-Forward scattering is responsible for blur whereas backscatter causes contrast reduction~\cite{yang2019depth,islam2020fast}.
+Forward scattering is responsible for blur, whereas backscatter causes contrast reduction~\cite{yang2019depth,islam2020fast}.
 Besides, light absorption by water has a prominent spectral dependency, which depends on the specific optical properties of a waterbody~\cite{akkaynak2019sea}, distance of light sources, salinity, and many other factors.
-These physical characteristics are represented by the underwater image formation model~\cite{akkaynak2018revised}, which, in recent years, have been successfully applied for image restoration~\cite{akkaynak2019sea} and scene rendering tasks~\cite{levy2023seathru,yang2024seasplat}.
+These physical characteristics are represented by the underwater image formation model~\cite{akkaynak2018revised}, which, in recent years, has been successfully applied for water removal, image restoration~\cite{akkaynak2019sea}, and various scene rendering tasks~\cite{levy2023seathru,yang2024seasplat}.
 In particular, underwater scene synthesis approaches extend the state-of-the-art (SOTA) neural rendering methods such as NeRF~\cite{mildenhall2021nerf} and Gaussian splatting~\cite{kerbl20233d} for domain-aware learning.
 They incorporate the physical properties of underwater image formation into the rendering pipeline for accurate view synthesis~\cite{levy2023seathru,yang2024seasplat}.
 This helps compensate for the inherent attenuation and optical artifacts in underwater imagery and ensures geometrically consistency.
 Various image recognition models and 3D reconstruction pipelines also use them for improved visual perception~\cite{yang2019depth,wu2023sdu_sfm}.

 In this paper, we explore a new technique for domain-aware data augmentation by fusing waterbody across different underwater scenes.
 The traditional approaches of data augmentation rely on preserving perspective or isometric constraints (\eg, rotations, translations, scaling, shear, dilation) or altering basic photometric properties (\eg, brightness, color, contrast, saturation).
 We hypothesize that physically accurate waterbody fusion can be an effective way to augment data for underwater image recognition and scene rendering research; see Fig.~\ref{fig:intro}.